 - Financial Accounting and Reporting

-Fortunately, there are steps you can take before the exam to increase your chances of passing.
+Fortunately, there are steps you can take before the exam to increase your chances of passing, even if it’s your first time!

 From simulations to study guides, from the right CPA review courses to a good study ethic, here’s a comprehensive review of strategies that can help you beat the odds.